jamesrharwood/thesis/chapters/10_pilot/_notes/_aims.md

     * Can that even be done qualitatively?
     * Perhaps we could set quantitative stopping criteria e.g.
         * At least 8/10 people muse be able to describe what reporting guidelines are after 5 second test
         * But would that tell us how to fix?
 Need qualitative follow-up.
-E.g. "What would be a better description?"
+E.g., "What would be a better description?"
     * Could use [task scenarios](https://www.nngroup.com/articles/task-scenarios-usability-testing/)

 Demonstrate hypothesis potential?